MicrosoftDocs/cloud-adoption-framework/docs/ready/policy-management/enterprise-policy-as-code.md

 # Advanced Azure Policy management

 This article describes how to manage Azure Policy at scale by using infrastructure as code (IaC).
 Policy-driven governance is a design principle for Azure landing zones.
 It helps to ensure that the applications you deploy comply with your organization's platform.
 It can take considerable effort to manage and test policy objects across an environment to ensure that compliance is met.
-[Azure landing zone accelerators](/azure/architecture/landing-zones/landing-zone-deploy) help to establish a secure baseline, and your organization might have further requirements to help enhance compliance by deploying other policies.
+[Azure landing zone accelerators](/azure/architecture/landing-zones/landing-zone-deploy) help to establish a secure baseline, but your organization might have further compliance requirements that you must meet by deploying other policies.

 ## What is Enterprise Policy as Code (EPAC)?